stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ## thank you

-Thank you for taking the time to read this.
+Thank you for taking the time to read about our referral model.

 If you can think of others who may benefit from some extra income, especially those working in business-to-business services, feel free to share this article with them.